 We have been specialising in expeditionary voyages to the Southern Ocean for over ten years and offer a number of cruises to South Georgia and the Falkland Islands, often in combination with Antarctica, which must rank as one of the world’s great sea voyages.
 We also have a South Georgia only voyage, focused on spending extended time exploring this little visited island for wildlife enthusiasts and those who want to return for longer.

-- Remote & challenging to reach, the islands offer astonishing wildlife & a rich history
+- Remote and challenging to reach, the islands offer astonishing wildlife and a rich history

 - A wide variety of wildlife & birdlife, including 70% of the world’s Black Browed Albatross

 - South Georgia is a wildlife mecca renowned for its staggering King Penguin colonies

 - A rich historic legacy from whalers and early explorers, with the opportunity to visit the graves of the Ernest Shackleton and Frank Wild

 - With no airport, travelling by expeditionary ship is the only way to get to South Georgia

 With its white sand beaches and windswept moors, The Falklands play host to an astonishing variety of wildlife.
 This is nature's kingdom where the husky cry of the sea lion, the quizzical gaze of the rockhopper penguin and the unfamiliar companionship of the striated caracara are a reminder of nature’s supremacy.
 Visit charming Port Stanley and enjoy the islander’s warm hospitality, while visiting the museum or one of the seven pubs.